baconjs/bacon.jquery/README.md

 `binding.push(value)` force a new value for the binding

 `binding.addSource(stream)` add an input source for pushing values to the binding.
 The source may be an EventStream or a Property.
+The method returns an EventStream that contains all changes from *other sources* than this.

 `binding.bind(other)` make a two-way binding between the two bindings.